ubuntu-dev/Vivaldi/README.md

 #### Exceptions ####

 Vivaldi exceptions follow a fairly typical heirarchy based on the class `Exception`.
-At the moment the heirarchy is fairly incomplete and undocumented, and there's no way to specify a type in a `catch` statement (that, as well as a more fleshed-out heirarchy, is coming soon).
+At the moment the heirarchy is fairly incomplete and undocumented (this should be fixed pretty soon).
 Otherwise they work pretty much as you'd expect:

-    let i = try: throw new Exception("foo") catch e: e.message() + "bar"
+    let i = try: throw new Exception("foo") catch Exception e: e.message() + "bar"
     i == "foobar"

+To specify more than one type, just stick a comma after each successive catch
+statement:

+    let i = try: throw new RuntimeError("hello") catch TypeError t: "wut",
+          RangeError r: "wat",
+          RuntimeError r: r.message() + " world!"

-As everywhere else in Vivaldi, the pieces of code following `try` and `catch` are expressions.
+As everywhere else in Vivaldi, the pieces of code following `try:` and `catch
+<type> <name>:`
+are expressions.

 #### Operators ####